-Do not give this medicine to children (aged below 18 years) because it has not been studied in this age group.
+Do not give this medicine to children aged below 1 year because it has not been studied in this age group.
+For children one year and older with a body weight below 40 kg, this medicine will be given as granules (instead of tablets).